Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 ## Download Blockchain Snapshot

 If the previous step revealed a longer than desired wait time for sync, you can download the latest snapshot

 ```
 https://cosmos-snapshots.s3.filebase.com/gravitybridge/snapshot.json
 ```

-(This is from the project https://github.com/ovrclk/cosmos-omnibus/tree/master/gravitybridge) </br>
+(This is from the project <a> https://github.com/ovrclk/cosmos-omnibus/tree/master/gravitybridge </a>) </br>
 In the snapshot.json look at the line 'latest', it should look something like:

 ```